jtipton25/dasc2594/README.md

 coverage](https://codecov.io/gh/jtipton25/dasc2594/branch/master/graph/badge.svg)](https://codecov.io/gh/jtipton25/dasc2594?branch=master)
 <!-- badges: end -->

-The goal of dasc2594 is to …
+The goal of the `dasc2594` is to provide `R` code and functions for use in DASC 2594 Multivariable Math for Data Scientists.

 ## Installation